dstr89/corona-advanced-logging/README.md

 Used for error handling and logging events to console and a set of rolling text log files.
 * Use it instead of print in your Corona project
 * Your messages will be printed in console but also logged in text files
+* Every message in log file contains time, log level and caller trace (module name and line number)
 * A set of rolling text files is used so you can retrace the steps that lead to a bug
-* Runtime errors get logged automatically
+* Runtime errors get logged automatically (including stacktrace)
-* User gets prompt on runtime error and can report it via email
+* Users get automatically prompt on runtime errors and can report them via email
-* Administrator receives device / platform info and log files in attachment
+* Application administrator receives device / platform info and log files in attachment

 ##Sample##